kr1s0404/SwiftUI_MegaBankCurrencyExchangeRate/README.md

 - Clone the project and run it on Xcode
 - The API is from MegaBank(https://www.megabank.com.tw/api/sc/RateExchange/Get_Fx_Currency)
-- I will suggest you to use "PostMan" to see what is the JSON data look from the API
+- I will suggest you to use "PostMan" to see what is the JSON data look like

 ---